sunilmishra/Android-AsyncTaskLoader-with-MVP/README.md

 This POC is designed to help developers who want to build client server applications with low coupling and high cohesion.

+#Login Server
+Copy Login.php and paste inside WAMP - www folder and Run it.
+Take your ip address of your machine using ipconfig cmd.
+Update the same IP in BasePresenter to connect your mobile app with server to do Login Vallidation.